DanielMorsing/suss/README.md

 In this case, we find that a 13 length slice with a NaN and a non-zero value results in a invalid sort.
 Note that this condition doesn't fail with a 12 length array.
 Go uses a different sort algorithm for smaller slices and because of the float comparisons involved, it sorts NaNs at the end of the slice.

-Suspicion is heavily influenced by the python library Hypothesis. [http://hypothesis.works/](Their website) has a lot of useful information on what property-based testing is and how to use it effectively.
+Suspicion is heavily influenced by the python library Hypothesis.
+[Their website](http://hypothesis.works/) has a lot of useful information on what property-based testing is and how to use it effectively.